 Assistant Professor, Clinical Mental Health Counseling

-Stephanie Robinson, PhD, LCMHCS, LCAS-CSI, AADC, NCC is an Assistant Professor in the Department of Counseling.
+Stephanie Robinson, PhD, LCMHCS, LCAS-CSI, CCS, AADC, NCC is an Assistant Professor in the Department of Counseling.
 Stephanie earned her doctorate in Counselor Education and Supervision from the University of Holy Cross in New Orleans, her Master of Science in Counseling from Loyola University New Orleans, and her Bachelor of Science in Psychology from Tulane University.
 Stephanie is a LPC and a LCAS-CSI in North Carolina.
 She is also nationally recognized as an Advanced Alcohol and Drug Counselor (AADC) and a board certified National Certified Counselor (NCC).
 Dr. Robinson is active in many professional counseling organizations and is currently President-Elect for the North Carolina Addictions and Offender Counselor Association as well as a member of the North Carolina Substance Abuse Professional Practice Board.
 She has presented on a variety of topics and original research at several local, state, and national conferences with colleagues, students, and independently.
 Dr. Robinson has worked in addiction treatment centers, college counseling centers, and in private practice.
 Dr. Robinson’s research interests are in addiction counseling and treatment as well as counseling licensure policy.
 Dr. Robinson's curriculum vitae is available here.